k0zal/nc/README.md

 ## Known Quirk

 - **Date picker clipping in browser mobile mode** — When testing in Chrome DevTools mobile view, the native date picker can clip outside the viewport at the bottom.
 This is a browser simulation quirk, not a real issue.
 On an actual iOS/Android device, the native date picker is a modal that slides up from the bottom of the screen, so it never clips.
-Could be solved with a library like `ng-bootstrap` or `Angular Material` datepicker, but felt like overkill for this app.
+Could be solved with a library like `ng-bootstrap` or `Angular Material` datepicker, but it felt abit unnecessary for this scope.

 ## What I'd Add for Production